Amaanaganaie/JKBOSE-Vault/README.md

 - 📄 **Notes & Papers:** Curated from top students and verified teachers
 - 🌐 **Access:** Fully free, lightweight, and mobile-friendly
 - 🗣️ **Community Contributions:** Reviewed suggestions and improvements before merge
+> Future updates will expand JKBOSE Vault to include optional and cross-stream subjects such as Information Practices, EVS, , and Physical Education, creating a truly comprehensive academic resource

 > _Feature development begins February 2026._